zimolzak/psci-resource-proposal/README.md

 Subsequent phases will involve assessing how sites use Safer Dx ENGAGE for learning and improvement.

-# Format

-*Safer Dx ENGAGE* will guide VA facilities to implement e-triggers in primary care.
-Broadly, the process will follow the *Measure Dx* Resource[^measure] to inform and guide sites with:

-1. Preparation and orientation to the fundamentals of diagnostic safety

-2. Assembling a team with necessary structure and other resources

-3. Self-assessment and identification of appropriate e-trigger(s)

-4. Electronic health record-enhanced chart review

-5. Review of e-trigger designated cases to confirm accuracy, and any required e-trigger customization.

-6. Assessment of triggers' implementation (the roll out and testing of the e-triggers into practice, and the measurement of the triggers' use and effectiveness)

 # Development Process

 We will approach the design and development of the *Safer Dx ENGAGE*